Man who planned to shoot up Atlanta's airport is arrested in a terminal following a tip, police say

 Cagle has been charged with making terroristic threats, criminal attempt to commit aggravated assault, possession of a firearm during the commission of a felony and possession of a firearm by a felon, Schierbaum said.

+Cagle was in custody Monday, and attempts to reach his family and co-workers through multiple phone numbers and emails were unsuccessful.
+It wasn’t immediately clear whether he had a lawyer who could comment on the charges.

-Since Cagle is a convicted felon, Atlanta police will work with federal authorities to determine how he obtained the gun “which he was not able to legally possess,” Schierbaum said.
+Atlanta police will work with federal authorities to determine how he obtained the gun, “which he was not able to legally possess,” Schierbaum said.

 Mayor Andre Dickens said “we’re thankful to God” that a tragedy was averted.